ElianDochev/Workshop_GDB_tutorial/README.md

-watch -l foo				// Watch foo loaction rwatch foo					// Stop when foo is read watch foo if foo>10			// Watch foo conditionally delete						// Delete all breakpoints delete breakpoint_no		// Delete breakpoint breakpoint_no command breakpoint_no		// Run user listed commands when breakpoint is hit
+watch -l foo				// Watch foo loaction rwatch foo					// Stop when foo is read watch foo if foo>10			// Watch foo conditionally delete/clear						// Delete all breakpoints delete breakpoint_no		// Delete breakpoint breakpoint_no command breakpoint_no		// Run user listed commands when breakpoint is hit
 							  (End list of commands with 'end')